SAP/terraform-provider-sap-cloud-identity-services/docs/resources/application.md

 Optional:

 - `advanced_assertion_attributes` (Attributes List) Identical to the assertion attributes, except that the assertion attributes can come from other Sources. (see [below for nested schema](#nestedatt--authentication_schema--advanced_assertion_attributes))
-- `assertion_attributes` (Attributes List) User attributes to be sent to the application.
-The Source of these attributes is always the Identity Directory, thus only valid attribute values will be accepted. (see [below for nested schema](#nestedatt--authentication_schema--assertion_attributes))
-- `conditional_authentication` (Attributes List) Rules to manage authentication.
+- `conditional_authentication` (Attributes List) Define rules for authenticating identity provider according to email domain, user type, user group, and IP range.
 Each rule is evaluated by priority until the criteria of a rule are fulfilled. (see [below for nested schema](#nestedatt--authentication_schema--conditional_authentication))
 - `default_authenticating_idp` (String) A default identity provider can be used for users with any user domain, group and type.
 This identity provider is used when none of the defined authentication rules meets the criteria.
 - `sso_type` (String) The preferred protocol for the application.
-Acceptable values: "openIdConnect", "saml2"
+Acceptable values are : `openIdConnect`, `saml2`,
 - `subject_name_identifier` (Attributes) The attribute by which the application uses to identify the users.
+Used by the application to uniquely identify the user during logon.
-Identity Authentication sends the attribute to the application as subject in OpenID Connect tokens. (see [below for nested schema](#nestedatt--authentication_schema--subject_name_identifier))
+Identity Authentication sends the attribute to the application as :
+	 - subject in OpenID Connect tokens
+	 - name ID in SAML 2.0 assertions (see [below for nested schema](#nestedatt--authentication_schema--subject_name_identifier))
 - `subject_name_identifier_function` (String) Convert the subject name identifier to uppercase or lowercase.
-The only acceptable values are "none", "upperCase", "lowerCase"
+Acceptable values are : `none`, `upperCase`, `lowerCase`,

 <a id="nestedatt--authentication_schema--advanced_assertion_attributes"></a>
 ### Nested Schema for `authentication_schema.advanced_assertion_attributes`